Garret Graves LA-06

 Tenure

-In April 2017, Graves became engaged in a public dispute with Louisiana Governor John Bel Edwards about the disbursement of federal assistance for Louisiana’s 2016 flooding victims.
+In April 2017, Graves became engaged in a public dispute with Louisiana governor John Bel Edwards about the disbursement of federal assistance for Louisiana’s 2016 flooding victims.
 Graves, who had been mentioned as a potential challenger to Edwards in the 2019 gubernatorial election, said that he was “focused on flood recovery … none of the governor’s talk is helping flood victims.”[14]
 Edwards attributed the delay in disbursement of the funds, which began on April 10, to the state’s financial shortfall, which prevented the quick retaining of a disaster management firm.
 Edwards’s executive counsel, Matthew Block, explained that the state had no money in 2016 to pay the contractor.
 Edwards projected a $440 million budget deficit for the fiscal year that began on July 1, 2017.[15]

 On January 6, 2021, Graves voted to object to the results of the 2020 election in Pennsylvania.

 In January 2023 following the Republican takeover of the House of Representatives, Graves was a key ally of Kevin McCarthy in helping him be elected speaker of the House.
 McCarthy then gave him a leadership post: coordinating strategy among the five factions or “Five Families” within the Republican caucus.[16]
+However, once McCarthy was ousted, Graves lost a lot of power and influence, culminating in retirement when it became clear the new district would be demographically unfavorable and he could not run in adjacent districts.[17]

 Graves was tapped to lead the Republican side in negotiations over the 2023 United States debt-ceiling crisis.
 Counselor to the president Steve Ricchetti, Office of Management and Budget Director Shalanda Young, and legislative affairs director Louisa Terrell were tapped to lead the Democratic side.[18]